ssanowitz24/jekyll-now/_posts/2018-07-22-Digit Recognition.md

 ---

+MNIST ("Modified National Institute of Standards and Technology") is the de facto “hello world” dataset of computer vision.
+Since its release in 1999, this classic dataset of handwritten images has served as the basis for benchmarking classification algorithms.
+As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.

+In this competition, your goal is to correctly identify digits from a dataset of tens of thousands of handwritten images.
+We’ve curated a set of tutorial-style kernels which cover everything from regression to neural networks.
+We encourage you to experiment with different algorithms to learn first-hand what works well and how techniques compare.

+# Kaggle Procedure

 Below is a procedure for building a neural network to recognize handwritten digits.
 The data is from Kaggle, and you will submit your results to Kaggle to test how well you did!

 1. Load the training data (`train.csv`) from Kaggle